AstroKeith/ScopeDog64/README.md

 - The code for the hand box Pico is main_eF4_1.py
 - The install script enables VNC which can be reached from a browser at scopedogmk3.local
 - If a Nexus DSC is connected and the hand box is found, the ScopeDog starts automatically at power up.
-- A beta variant that runs without a Nexus DSC and encoders is now available.
-Refer to the readme in the /lite folder
+- A 'Lite' variant that runs without a Nexus DSC and encoders is now available.
+Refer to the readme in the /lite folder.
+- An attempt to start the Lite variant will be made if no Nexus DSC is found on starting scopedogmk3.py.

 ## Operation
 Refer to system description at  [